levanduy99/Java-Coding/README.md

 - `answer[i] == "Buzz"` if `i` is divisible by `5`.
 - `answer[i] == i` if non of the above conditions are true.

+2. Count Primes

+Given an integer `n`, return *the number of prime number that are strictly less* than `n`.

 # [5 Most used Sorting Algorithms](https://favtutor.com/blogs/sorting-algorithms-java)
 1. Merge Sort